How to Develop Your PPC Strategy

 Conclusion

-A solid PPC account should include numerous goals designed to reach and lead the consumer down the sales funnel to purchase.
+A solid PPC and paid social account should include numerous goals designed to reach and lead the consumer down the sales funnel to purchase.

-It might be helpful to outline this in a chart that contains goals, keywords themes, key messaging, and landing page to get organized and ensure all of the bases are covered.
+It might be helpful to outline this in a chart that contains goals, keywords themes, key messaging, and landing pages to get organized and ensure all of the bases are covered.

 After launch, review the results and determine how to optimize and allot budgets.

-Check the “Attribution” section of the PPC platform or analytics to see campaign paths and assisted conversions to help guide moving forward with a successful account.
+Check the “Attribution” section of the paid media platform or analytics to see campaign paths and assisted conversions to help guide moving forward with a successful account.